The Smart Hydrogen Generator

 Prior to ThalesNano, Richard was at Biofocus Discovery and worked on the synthesis of several Kinase and GPCR inhibitor based compound libraries.
 Richard studied chemistry at the University of Bristol where he graduated with honors in 1999.
 He has over 20 scientific papers, books, and patents specializing in flow chemistry to his name.

-Dr. Csaba Janáky is an assistant professor at Department of Physical Chemistry and Materials Science, University of Szeged, Hungary.
+Dr. Csaba Janáky is an Associate Professor at Department of Physical Chemistry and Materials Science, University of Szeged, Hungary.
 He is the principal investigator of the MTA-SZTE „Momentum” Photoelectrochemistry Research Group, supported by the Hungarian Academy of Sciences and the European Research Council (ERC-Starting Grant).
+Csaba is also responsible for Green Economy and Climate Policy at the university.
 He is an emerging expert of materials science oriented electrochemistry and photoelectrochemistry.
 He has developed new electrode materials for energy applications, such as CO2 reduction, water oxidation, O2- reduction, and H2 evolution.
-His interest is focused on the rational design of these electrodes, after establishing structure/property relationships.
-He published over 75 articles in peer-reviewed journals including four review-, two perspective, and one viewpoint article, with an overall impact factor of 430.
-His current research group has 5 permanent members, 4 postdocs, 5 PhD students, and 3 undergraduate students.
+He has published over 75 articles in peer-reviewed journals including four review-, two perspective, and one viewpoint article, with an overall impact factor of 430.
 He is member of the Editorial Advisory Board of ACS Energy Letters (a premier scientific journal of energy research), and the Young Academy of Europe.

 Antal joined ThalesNano in 2017 to lead the newly formed development team of the Energy Division at the Szeged site.
 Prior to ThalesNano, Antal led the Technical Department at ContiTech where the full responsibility for tailor made products was on his shoulders.
 Antal was employed in different product R&D positions immediately after finishing his MSC degree of Mechanical Engineering at the faculty of Fluid Dynamics and Applied Mechanics at Budapest University of Technology and Economics.